brainhack-school2020/Alex-A14_Brainhack2020/README.md

 ### Background

-This project will apply machine learning to predict, something.
+This project will apply machine learning to predict music preferences and/or affective response to music.

-Currently considering working on a combined fMRI-EEG dataset that includes affective responses to music and measures of music preference.
+Data will come from a combined EEG-fMRI task in which participants listened to music and continuously rated their feeling towards it.
+The study also included a behavioural survey of participant's preference for music genres.
+The published paper can be found [here](https://doi.org/10.1038/s41598-019-45105-2).
 Depending on the structure of the data, it might be interesting to try and predict preferences to music genre based on brain activity.
-While the data includes both fMRI and EEG, I might stick to just the fMRI data to be realistic.
+While the data includes both fMRI and EEG, this project will focus on the fMRI data.

-I'm hoping to get some basic experience with processing/cleaning fMRI data but don't want to fight with it too much.
-I'd really like to experiment with different machine learning methods (algorithms, corss-validation methods, hyperparamters) and see how they compare.
+My goal for this project is to gain basic experience with processing/cleaning fMRI data.
+Following this, I'd like to experiment with different machine learning methods (algorithms, corss-validation methods, hyperparamters) and see how they compare.
 If the data is in the format I expect, it will be regression.
 (However, the rating scale of music preferences only goes to about 7 I beleive, so I suppose classification is also an option).

-What I do will ultimately depend on the amount of time spent preprocessing the fMRI data.
-If time allows, I can compare algorithm performance across various regions of interest.
+The scope of the project will ultimately depend on the amount of time spent preprocessing the fMRI data.
+If time allows, I can also compare algorithm performance across various regions of interest.

 ### Tools